PrestaShop/docs/themes/assets/index.rst

 PrestaShop 1.7 has significantly improved the way assets (CSS, JavaScript and image files) are managed.

-We advise theme developers to compile most of theer style and JavaScript code into a single concatenatedminified file (see the Webpack section below).
+We advise theme developers to compile most of their style and JavaScript code into a single concatenated/minified file (see the Webpack section below).

 If you need to add special assets, for example an extra JavaScript library on the home page or the product page, there are a few